 - $26.5 million toward water and wastewater infrastructure renewal

 Regina’s Water Utility operates on a full cost-recovery basis and ensures Regina residents enjoy safe and reliable water, wastewater and drainage services.
 On January 1, 2020, there will be a 3 per cent increase to water rates.
 This is the second of three consecutive increases that began in 2019 as approved by Council last year.
-This proposed multi-year approach to rates means we will achieve long-term infrastructure investment goals at a reasonable cost to consumers.
+This multi-year approach to rates means we will achieve long-term infrastructure investment goals at a reasonable cost to consumers.

 How well residents and visitors are able to move and travel throughout Regina depends on the quality and dependability of our roads and pathways as well as the availability of transportation options.